Aaron98990/ways-of-the-game/restarts.md

 Therefore, the offense is handball only since it is more serious and we restart with a direct free kick.

-If a goalkeeeper picks up the ball in their penalty area (covered deeply in the [goalkeeper section](/goalkeeper), two offenses ahve been commited at once:
+If a goalkeeper picks up the ball in their penalty area (covered deeply in the [goalkeeper section](/goalkeeper)), two offenses have been committed at once:
 - handball by the goalkeeper in their own penalty area, punished by an indirect free kick
 - restart kicker/thrower touches the ball again before it has touched another player, punished by a indirect free kick

 Both are indirect free kick offenses so the restart will be an indirect free kick.
-I cover the appropiate disciplinary action for the goalkeeper picking up the ball in their penalty area [goalkeeper section](/goalkeeper) in the "Two offenses at once" section.
+I cover the appropriate disciplinary action for the goalkeeper picking up the ball in their penalty area [goalkeeper section](/goalkeeper) in the "Two offenses at once" section.